 If you have a 28-day cycle (with Day 1 being the first day of your period), you would on average ovulate around day 14.
 But most women aren’t average.
 Cycles vary in length, and ovulation can occur on different days in your cycle.
 You may ovulate early, you may ovulate late, and this even changes a bit from month to month—even if you’ve always had a super-regular period.

 I tested these apps for The NightLight because I was trying to get pregnant with my second child.
-With my first pregnancy, in 2013, I tracked my ovulation using a website (our “Also Great” choice, below), a basal thermometer (they’re under $10, and this one gets pretty good reviews) and ovulation test strips, and all of them indicated that I ovulated around Day 15 of my 29-day cycle.
+With my first pregnancy in 2013, I tracked my ovulation using a website (our “Also Great” choice, below), a basal thermometer (they’re relatively inexpensive, and this one gets pretty good reviews) and ovulation test strips, and all of them indicated that I ovulated around Day 15 of my 29-day cycle.

 How We Tested

 I started by reading reviews of tons of fertility apps in the iTunes app store.
 I also searched for reviews and rundowns of fertility apps on the web—though it quickly became clear that few people have tested multiple fertility apps simultaneously or systematically.